int128/gpup/README.md

 ```

-## Caveats
+## Known issues

-At this time there are some limitations due to Google Photos Library API.
+See [the Google Issue Tracker](https://issuetracker.google.com/issues?q=componentid:385336%20status:open) for the known issues.

+### Timestamp

-If you upload an image without timestamp in the EXIF header, timestamp of the image will be current time.
+If you upload an photo or movie without timestamp in the header, timestamp of the image will be current time.
-Also timestamp of a movie will be current time.
 Google Photos Library API does not provide setting timestamp for now.

-You cannot control order of uploading items.
-Google Photos Library API does not provide ordering media items for now.

 ## Contribution